-Minimum Value Threshold | The account minimum in the Small Cap Core product is currently \$2 million.
-Prior to January 1, 2015, the composite excluded portfolios under \$5 million.
+Minimum Value Threshold | The account minimum in the SMID Cap Core Composite is currently \$2.0 million.
+Prior to January 1, 2015, the composite excluded portfolios under \$5.0 million.

 Comparison with Market Indices | RMB compares its Composite returns to a variety of market indices.
 These indices represent unmanaged portfolios whose characteristics differ from the Composite portfolios; however, they tend to represent the investment environment existing during the time period shown.
 The returns of the indices do not include any transaction costs, management fees, or other costs.
 Benchmark returns presented are not covered by the report of independent verifiers.
-The benchmark for the Small Cap Core composite is the Russell 2000 Index, which for comparison purposes is fully invested and includes the reinvestment of income.
-The Russell 2000 is a subset of the Russell 3000 Index, representing about 8% of the total market capitalization of that index.
-It includes approximately 2000 of the smallest securities based on a combination of their market cap and current index membership.
-The Russell 2000 index is an unmanaged index that is designed to measure the small cap segment of the U.S. equity universe.
+The benchmark for the SMID Cap Core composite is the Russell 2500° Index, which for comparison purposes is fully invested and includes the reinvestment of income.
+The Russell 2500° is a subset of the Russell 3000°, including approximately 2500 of the smallest securities based on their market cap and current index membership.
 The index does not reflect investment management fees, brokerage commissions, or other expenses associated with investing in equity securities.
 You cannot invest directly in an index.

 Other | Past performance is no guarantee of future performance.
 Historical rates of return may not be indicative of future rates of return.
 Individual client performance returns may be different than the composite returns listed.
-GIPS is a registered trademark of CFA Institute.
+GIPS\ is a registered trademark of CFA Institute.
 CFA Institute does not endorse or promote this organization, nor does it warrant the accuracy or quality of the content contained herein.
 A list of Composite Descriptions and a list of Broad Distribution Pooled Funds are available upon request.